wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.8.1 =
+* Added "Get Support" link in the plugin list page
+* Removed "All in One WP Migration Beta" link from the readme file

 = 1.8.0 =
 * Added support for dynamically recognizing Site URL and Home URL on the import page
 * Fixed a bug when maximum uploaded size is exceeded